IMAX: IMAX Corporation

 Tiger Child, the first IMAX film, was demonstrated at Expo '70 in Osaka, Japan.
 The first permanent IMAX installation was built at the Cinesphere theatre at Ontario Place in Toronto.
 It debuted in May 1971, showing the film North of Superior.
 The installation remained in place during Ontario Place's hiatus for redevelopment.
 The Cinesphere was renovated while Ontario Place was closed and re-opened on November 3, 2017, with IMAX 70 mm and IMAX with laser illumination.

 During Expo '74 in Spokane, Washington, an IMAX screen that measured 27×20 m was featured in the 'Environmental Theater' of the US Pavilion, the largest structure in the expo; at the time, it was the largest movie screen in the world.
 It became the first IMAX Theatre to not be partnered with any other brand of movie theatres.
 About five million visitors viewed the short film Man Belongs to the Earth.
 Because the screen covered the viewer's total visual field when looking directly forward, most felt a sensation of motion and some experienced motion sickness.

-The large pavilion screen was torn down after the exposition closed and was replaced by a nearby permanent IMAX theater which opened in 1978 and was demolished in 2018; however, its screen size is less than half.
+The large pavilion screen was torn down after the exposition closed and was replaced by a nearby permanent IMAX film theater which opened in 1978 and was demolished in 2018; however, its screen size is less than half.
 Due to protests, the City of Spokane officials decided to work with the IMAX Corporation to demolish the 1978 theatre, under the condition they renovate the former US Pavilion itself into IMAX's first permanent outdoor giant-screen theatre.
 The plan was to use material on the inside of the structure similar to that used when first constructed.
 However, it was expected to last only five years, due to weather conditions destroying previous materials.
-Concept art has been released in videos featured on Spokane's renovation site, and its budget revealed that seating is planned for more than 2,000.
+In 2017, concept art was released in videos featured on Spokane's renovation site, and its budget revealed that seating was planned for more than 2,000.

 The first permanent IMAX Dome installation, the Eugene Heikoff and Marilyn Jacobs Heikoff Dome Theatre at the Reuben H. Fleet Science Center, opened in San Diego's Balboa Park in 1973.
 It doubles as a planetarium theater.
 The first permanent IMAX 3D theatre was built in Vancouver, British Columbia, for Transitions at Expo '86, and was in use until September 30, 2009.
 It was located at the tip of Canada Place, a Vancouver landmark.